AdamJSc/prediction-league/README.md

 The agent method can then invoke `ctx.Guard.AttemptMatchesTarget(ctx.Realm.PIN)` to determine if the incoming request can be authorised.

+### "FakeSeason"

+Much of the functionality within this system is time-sensitive in relation to the Season that applies to the current Realm.
+Functionality such as whether or not an Entry or Entry Selection can be created or updated at any given moment is determined by the corresponding timeframes set on the Season itself.

+Usually these will be **absolute** timeframes that pertain to the dates relevant to a real-world Season (see `201920_1` in the `datastore.Seasons` as an example).

+For this reason, the default Realm (`localhost`) is affiliated with a specific Season that has the ID `FakeSeason`.
+This Season's timeframes are **relative** to the point at which the system is run, so that core functionality can be immediately used.

+The schedule take place as follows:

+* 0 mins - 20 mins
+    * Entries can be created or updated
+    * Entry Selections can be created or updated
+* 20 mins - 40 mins
+    * No Entries can be created or updated
+    * No Entry Selections can be created or updated
+* 40 mins - 60 mins
+    * No Entries can be created or updated
+    * Entry Selections can be created or updated
+* 60 mins+
+    * No Entries can be created or updated
+    * No Entry Selections can be created or updated

 ## Maintenance

 ### To add a new Season...